ruben056/springMVC/README.md

 # SpringRestfullWSTest

+## What

-Spring restfull webservice supporting xml and json as response body.
+Spring restfull webservice supporting both XML and JSON as response body.

 ## How to use